scloop27/PersonalPortfolioSite/CONTENT_MANAGEMENT_GUIDE.md

 **Links not working:** Verify URLs include `https://` protocol

 **Mobile display issues:** Check responsive classes (sm:, md:, lg:)

+**Page layout breaks after adding content:**
+- Always use responsive min-height classes: `min-h-[250px] sm:min-h-[300px] lg:min-h-[393px]`
+- Keep consistent container structure with `w-full` classes
+- Test on mobile after adding new projects or experiences

+**New project mockup not showing:**
+- Check the conditional rendering syntax: `} : index === 4 ? (`
+- Ensure proper JSX structure with matching parentheses and brackets
+- Use the provided template structure for safety

+**Experience View buttons not working:**
+- Update the URL array in Experience.tsx lines ~149-156
+- Ensure each URL starts with `https://`
+- Add more URLs to the array if you have more than 6 experiences

 ## 📞 Need Help?